ljesparis/tchat/README.md

 tchat
 ---

-This is a simple example in rust and sockets.
+This is a simple example chat in rust.
+I use nonblocking sockets.